Skip to main content

 The Role of Growth Hormone Peptides

-Beyond sex hormones, personalized wellness protocols often incorporate therapies designed to optimize the (GH) axis.
+Beyond sex hormones, personalized wellness protocols often incorporate therapies designed to optimize the growth hormone (GH) axis.
 As the body ages, natural GH production declines.
 Direct replacement with synthetic HGH can be costly and may disrupt the body’s natural feedback loops.
 An alternative and more nuanced approach involves the use of growth hormone secretagogues (GHS), a class of peptides that stimulate the pituitary gland to produce and release its own GH.

 This approach has several advantages: